cran/ggstatsplot/README.md

   mean.ci = TRUE,                                 # whether to display confidence interval for means mean.label.size = 2.5,                          # size of the label for mean
-  type = "p",                                     # which type of test is to be run bf.message = TRUE,                              # add a message with bayes factor in favor of the null k = 2,                                          # number of decimal places for statistical results outlier.tagging = TRUE,                         # whether outliers need to be tagged outlier.label = Sepal.Width,                    # variable to be used for the outlier tag outlier.label.color = "darkgreen",              # changing the color for the text label
+  type = "p",                                     # which type of test is to be run bf.message = TRUE,                              # add a message with bayes factor favoring null k = 3,                                          # number of decimal places for statistical results outlier.tagging = TRUE,                         # whether outliers need to be tagged outlier.label = Sepal.Width,                    # variable to be used for the outlier tag outlier.label.color = "darkgreen",              # changing the color for the text label